7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Kerberos-Authentication-Defined.md

 # Kerberos Authentication Defined

 The Kerberos authentication protocol is used by Microsoft, adopted from the Kerberos version 5 authentication protocol created by MIT and has been used as Microsoft's primary authentication mechanism since Windows Server 2003.
-Used to facilitate both authenication and authorization in Active Directory.
+Used to facilitate both authentication and authorisation in Active Directory.
 Privilege Attribution Certificate contains all the relevant user information stored on each service - signed by target server and secret key value only known by DC.
-The DC acts a Key Distribution Centre(KDC) to authenicate client and allow authorization.
+The DC acts a Key Distribution Centre(KDC) to authenticate client and allow authorisation.
 SPN is the Service Principal Name and is a mapping between service and account, the KDC requires this to properly encrypt the service of the Service Ticket - with `Setspn.exe`.

 ## Service Ticket

-KDC long-term secret key - derived from the krbtgt account password
+KDC long-term secret key - derived from the `krbtgt` account password
 - Used to encryupt the TGT (AS-REP) and sign the PAC (AS-REP and TGS-REP) Client long-term secret key - derived from the client account password
 - Used to check encyrpted timestamp (AS-REQ) and encrypt session key (AS-REP)